iossifovlab/gpf/docs/grr_workflow.md

 ## Abstract

-At the moment genomic resource's manifest contains last modification timestamp for each resource file.
+At the moment genomic resource's manifest contains the last modification timestamp for each resource file.

 These timestamps create several problems with managing genomic resources
-respositories:
+repositories:

-* to keep track of changes in genomic resources we use Git but Git does not keep the modification timestamps of files; so when the GRR is cloned the modification timestamps of the files and timestamps stored in the manifest are different;
+* to keep track of changes in genomic resources we use Git but Git does not keep the modification timestamps of files, so when the GRR has been cloned the modification timestamps of the files and timestamps stored in the manifest are different;

 * to version control the large resource files we are using DVC but DVC does not keep the modification timestamps of files;

-* when GPF caches a resource file it manipulates it's modification timestamp to match the manifest timestamp; this operation is supported for local filesystem (directory repository), but is not supported on S3 (S3 repository);
+* when GPF caches a resource file it manipulates its modification timestamp to match the manifest timestamp; this operation is supported for the local filesystem (directory repository) but is not supported on S3 (S3 repository);

-* using timestamps does not garuantee the the file is not changed or not changed; timestamps could be used only for optimization of some long running operations.
+* using timestamps does not guarantee that the file is not changed;
+  timestamps could be used only for optimization of some long-running operations.

 ### Proposal